iota-community/I3-IOTA/FacilitatorsGuide.md

  - [Platooning tutorial](https://github.com/NelsonPython/platooning)

- - EV Charger - coming soon

-# MeetUp 7: Invited speaker: IOTA MOBI

-Anne Smith, Head of Mobility and Automotive, will speak about mobility

-# MeetUp 8: Into to Data Science for IoT
+# MeetUp 7: Into to Data Science for IoT

 Now that we have a number of IoT Devices buying and selling data, how do we turn all this raw data into useful information?